jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **FCoE**: Fibre Channel over Ethernet is a lightweight encapulsation protocol without the reliable data transport of TCP
 - **Gateway device**: a firewall or other device that sits at the edge of the network to regulate traffic and enforce rules
 - **Generic Routing Encapsulation (GRE)**: a protocol for encapsulating data packets that use one routing protocol inside the packets of another protocol; "encapsulating" means wrapping one data packet within another data packet, like putting a box inside another box; encapsulation is the addition of a header, possibly footer, to the data received by each layer from the layer above before handing it off to the layer below; the inverse action is deencapsulation; note that when using IPv4, the GRE header is inserted between the delivery and payload headers
+- **Host-based IDS (HIDS)**: monitor activity on a single system; one drawback of a HIDS is that attackers can discover and disable them (compare to NIDS)
 - **Hypervisor**: aka virtual machine monitor/manager (VMM); the virtualization component that creates, manages, and operates VMs
 - **Hypervisor Type I**: a native or bare-metal hypervisor; there is no host OS, the hypervisor installs directly onto the hardware instead of the host OS
 - **Hypervisor Type II**: a hosted hypervisor; the hypervisor is installed as another app in the OS